chrismalcolm/jspec/README.md

 >>>
 ```

-The first check for **`{"name": "Chris", "age": 26, "status": "online"}`** passes because because both the "name" and "status" conditions are satisfied, and the "status" pair is ignored.
+The first check for **`{"name": "Chris", "age": 26, "status": "online"}`** passes because because both the "name" and "status" conditions are satisfied, and the "status" key-value pair is ignored.
 The **`check`** function returns **True** with an empty string when successful.

 The second check for **`{"name": "Bob", "age": 34.5}`** failed, because even though the "name" condition is satisfied, because 34.5 is not an integer, it failed the "age" condition.
 The **`check`** function returns **False** with a reason for failure when unsuccessful.

 ## What is the JSPEC language?
 The JSPEC language is a natural and intuitive extension of JSON language that is used to explicitly describe JSON.
 Its name JSPEC stands for **J**SON **SPEC**IFICATION.
 JSPEC has its own file format **.jspec** along with its own syntax highlighter extensions supported in [VS Code](https://github.com/chrismalcolm/jspec/tree/main/extensions/vscode/) and [Vim](https://github.com/chrismalcolm/jspec/tree/main/extensions/vim/).
 Its usage will be explored further in the [Basic Usage](#basic-usage) and [Advanced Usage](#advanced-usage) sections below.
-There is also a link for official documentation for all of the features of the [JSPEC language](https://github.com/chrismalcolm/jspec/tree/main/docs/language/README.md).
+There is also a link for official documentation for all of the features of the [JSPEC language](https://github.com/chrismalcolm/jspec/blob/main/docs/language/README.md).

 ## Implicit vs Explicit
 Most Python JSON validation/schema modules use implicit language to describe their schema.
 This means that they describe the structure and properties of the JSON, encoded using some paradigm.
 An example of an implicit schema is given below.